The National Benevolent Charity

 Overview

 Founded in 1812 and incorporated by Royal Charter in 1859, The National Benevolent Charity has over 200 years of history supporting people experiencing poverty.
 Despite its “national” name, the charity exclusively funds work in three specific regions: Bristol, Gloucestershire, and Wiltshire & Swindon.
 The charity's formal purpose is “the relief of qualifying persons who are in need of assistance by reason of old age, infirmity, sickness or economic circumstances.”
-With total income of £811,048 in 2024, the charity distributed £388,000 in organizational grants in 2023, supporting 614 projects.
-Led by CEO Ali Russell, the organization operates with just three employees and maintains a strong preference for frontline organizations working with marginalized people and grassroots community groups.
-The charity operates under three core values: Open (responding to individual circumstances), Compassionate (prioritizing people), and Collaborative (partnering with others).
+With total income of £811,048 in 2024, the charity distributed £388,000 in organisational grants in 2023.
+Led by CEO Ali Russell, the organisation maintains a strong preference for frontline organisations working with marginalised people and grassroots community groups.
+The charity operates under three core values: Open (responding to individual circumstances), Compassionate (prioritising people), and Collaborative (partnering with others).

 Funding Priorities